Extending the Legacy of Liberty to the next generation begins at home.

 There are four contexts for “father” — God the Father, our own earthly fathers, the role of men as father to their children, and the legacy of our forefathers.
 They combine to create a rich and abiding sense of what fatherhood means, as well as what it should look and feel like in heart and practice.

-But for tens of millions of Americans from broken homes, the consequences of failed fatherhood are enormous obstacles their children must endeavor to overcome in relationships with their Creator, with their own spouses and children, and in their ability to honor their forefathers’ legacy.
+But for tens of millions of Americans from broken homes, the consequences of failed fatherhood are the enormous obstacles their children must endeavor to overcome in relationships with their Creator, with their own spouses and children, and in their ability to honor their forefathers’ legacy.